Mission

 Students attending Youth Career Fest

-The annual Youth Career Fest, by the Youth Initiatives Office, is a career exploration event for Austin area high school students hosted by the Austin Youth Council.
+The annual Youth Career Fest by Youth Initiatives is a career exploration event for Austin-area high school students hosted by the Austin Youth Council.
 The Austin Youth Council is a group of high school students who represent the voice of youth in local government by learning about city government and meeting with policymakers and administrators.

 Equal Opportunity Statement: